milkbottledude/woodlands-jb_tracker/README.md

 If you are wondering why there seems to be even more points than in Fig VII, thats because I've annotated a few more batches since then, so theres more coordinates now.

-With all the coordinates properly preprocessed and classified according to their road, we can now do some data analysis.
+With all the coordinates properly preprocessed and classified according to their road, we can now do some data analysis 📊

 ### 3.2: Exploratory Data Analysis (EDA)

-The code in this chapter can all be found in [data_analysis.py LINK HEREEEEEEE]()
+The code in this chapter can all be found in [data_analysis.py](python_scripts/data_analysis.py)

 First, I imported the packages I would need: